 GoodData is a multi-tenant platform that features hundreds of asynchronous services that are integrated together to ensure efficient distribution, failover, and security.

 Depending on customer requirements, the GoodData platform can integrate with a variety of databases for secure storage and access to data.

 All customer data is stored in a data warehouse called a domain (formerly known as an "organization").
 Within a domain, there are individual workspaces and their data, users, ETL processes (see Your GoodData Domain).
 For more information on terminology, see GoodData Glossary.

 In the platform, data models are segmented into two components: the logical data model and the physical data model.

 A logical data model describes the attributes and facts contained in each dataset, as well as the relationships between these objects.
 When the logical data model is deployed to a workspace in the platform, it is used to create or update the physical data model, which describes the tables in the data warehouse used to store loaded data.

 Logical data models are created in the LDM Modeler (see Data Modeling in GoodData).

 Data can be loaded into a workspace from virtually any well-organized data source via ETL processes.
 These processes can be created to Extract source data from a variety of formats, including flat file, database, and JSON via API, Transform it as needed to clean, combine, and streamline the inputs, and Load it into the designated workspace.
 For more information, see Data Preparation and Distribution.

 You can monitor deployed ETL processes through the Data Integration Console.
 See Data Integration Console Reference.

 All customer data is secured and localized to the domain belonging to the customer.
-A user cannot access any data stored in the platform that exists outside of the domain in which the user has been created.
+A user cannot access any data stored in the platform that exists outside the domain in which the user has been created.